eerimoq/mqttools/README.rst

 Subscribe
 ^^^^^^^^^

-An example connecting to an MQTT broker, subscribing to the topic ``/test/#``, and printing all published messaged.
+Connect to given MQTT broker and subscribe to a topic.
+All received messages are printed to standard output.

 .. code-block:: text